 While many products on the market can keep your pets safe in the car, it can be challenging to learn which ones are necessary and what you can do to keep your pets happy and healthy on the road.
 This guide provides the information you need to make these decisions.

 Do Dogs Have to Be Restrained in a Car?

-Although there are over 43.3 million households with pets in America, only 16% of dog owners report that they use a safety seat to restrain their dog in the car.
-While using a dog seat for cars may seem like an unnecessary step in the already expensive world of pet ownership, research and testing shows that restraining your dog while you’re driving is a crucial part of pet car safety.
+Although there are over 43.3 million households with pets in America, the American Automobile Association (AAA) found that only 17% of dog owners reported using a safety seat to restrain their dog in the car.
+While using a dog seat for cars may seem like an unnecessary step in the already expensive world of pet ownership, research and testing show that restraining your dog while you’re driving is a crucial part of pet car safety.

 From Consumer Reports, here are some pet safety products and specifics, as well as a list of motion sickness medications and common remedies for dogs.